Laced Weed: Definition, Looks & Serious Side Effects

 How Common Is Lacing Weed?

-Luckily, coming across laced pot is a pretty rare occurrence.
-There have been some cases of fentanyl-laced marijuana or weed spiked with heroin or PCP in the US and Canada as well.
+Luckily, coming across a laced pot is a pretty rare occurrence.
+There have been some cases of fentanyl-laced marijuana or weed spiked with heroin or PCP in the US and Canada.
 While it isn’t so common, the consequences are grave.

-In some cases, marijuana itself isn’t laced with anything, but users report similar symptoms mostly because they can’t handle the effects of THC.
-Although not so common among seasoned users, it has been known to happen to newbies.
+In some cases, marijuana itself isn’t laced with anything.
+Still, users report similar symptoms mostly because they can’t handle the effects of THC.
+Although not so common among seasoned users, that has been known to happen to newbies.

 Lacing Weed and Legalization